bburd/BinOcular/README.md

 BinOcular is a portable, cross-platform binary analysis toolkit written in Rust.
 It provides a structured, declarative way to explore unknown binary formats, visualize data layouts, and build custom parsers — without guesswork or hex-editor archaeology.

-This workspace includes both a CLI and an early GUI shell, with a long-term goal of becoming a fully extensible open-source binary inspection suite.
+This workspace includes both a CLI and a GUI, with a long-term goal of becoming a fully extensible open-source binary inspection suite.

 ## Features